fletchjp/MERG-Arduino-Software/BOOSTSPIRITX3.md

 I have been able to test using Boost Fusion access routines.

+### ArduinoRP2040BoostSpiritX3Minimal

+This is a version of the employee example broken into separate files for the different parts of the problem.

+The idea is that they can be considered separately and may be components of different problems.

+This example is not in Boost 1.66.0.
+I have taken it from Boost 1.77.0.

+It was not difficult to adapt using code from the employee example.

 ## Back to Boost Spirit and RP2040

 [Boost Spirit page](BOOSTSPIRIT.md) | [RP2040 page](RP2040.md)